DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 #### What the API will show

-The API will **only** show schools that are eligible for funded ECTE training programmes within a given cohort.
+The API will **only** show schools that are eligible for funded early career training programmes within a given cohort.

 For example, if schools are eligible for funding in the 2025/26 academic year, they’ll be visible via the API, and providers can go on to form partnerships with them.